All The Fun Things To Do At LAX With Kids

 Depending on how much time you’ve got to spend at LAX, you might want to plan a little “field trip” to the Flight Path Learning Center and Museum.
-Your family will be treated to a models, photographs, uniforms, and artifacts depicting the history of air flight.
+Your family will be treated to models, photographs, uniforms, and artifacts depicting the history of air flight.
+Kids can see the South runways and get a tour of the DC-3 plane parked outside.
 The Flight Path Learning Center offers free admission and is open Tuesday through Saturday, 10:00 am to 3:00 pm (except on major holidays).

 LAX Beach – Children’s Play Area

 This special beach-themed play area is designed for children ages 2-11.
 The 975-square-foot play area features a slide, an interactive light table, and sculpted foam pieces that resemble waves, beach toys, and dolphins allow children to get their bodies moving before buckling in and settling down for a plane ride.

 If you’re looking for a quiet place to nurse your baby, you’ll find them all over LAX.
 Click the link to find the exact locations.

 Lower/Arrivals Level of the Central Terminal Area (between Terminals 1-2) and

 Southeast End of the Central Terminal Area (near Terminals 7-8)

 For kids who are animal lovers, take a walk to the small “pet parks” at LAX.
 For the pets, these areas provide a needed place for animals to take a little bathroom break.
 But for young children, the sight of dogs may provide them with the distraction they need as they wait to board their flight.

 The LAX Art Program has up to 20 exhibitions a year featuring Southern California artists.
 Families can see special exhibits located at the arrival and departure areas.

 And if your travels take you to other airports, try these suggestions for activities to keep your kids busy: